bowmanmc/www.chilitime.design/_posts/2018-09-04-ActivityRings.md

 ## Magic Radius Calculation
 The key to making these easy to use is making the circumference of the circle equal to 100.
-If we do that, then we'll be able to show percentages easily without having to do any scaling when we render.
+If we do that, then we'll be able to show percentages
+without having to do any scaling when we render.

 The circumference of a circle ``` C ``` equals two, multiplied by pi, multiplied